griptape-ai/griptape-docs/docs/griptape-framework/structures/image-generation-drivers.md

 #### Bedrock Stable Diffusion Model Driver

 The Bedrock Stable Diffusion model driver provides support for Stable Diffusion models hosted by Amazon Bedrock.
 This model driver supports configurations specific to Stable Diffusion, like style presets, clip guidance presets, sampler, and more.

+This model driver supports negative prompts.
+When provided (for example, when used with an [image generation engine](../data/image-generation-engines.md) configured with negative rulesets), the image generation request will include negatively-weighted prompts describing features or characteristics to avoid in the resulting generation.

 ```python
 from griptape.structures import Agent